krwenholz/Resume/resume.md

 I led the great folks in Engineering.

-- Managed the technical relationship with Databricks, gathering requirements for their multi-cloud deployment of ngrok and coordinating new features
-- Worked with Sales to increase Databricks' contract value by 1.5x through improved value and usage of ngrok
-- Oversaw the technical relationship with Dunkin' Donuts, focusing on uptime, incident management, and capacity planning
-- Retained Dunkin' as a customer, increasing their contract value by 1.5x despite previous incidents
-- Developed ngrok's SOC2 compliance program and vendor-conducted penetration test for three successful audits
-- Reduced AWS spend from over $220,000/month (and trending upward) to $190,000 on AWS by analyzing network usage, instance types, reserved capacity, and service topology
-- Established on-call operations and external communications for incidents, reducing mean time to resolution from three hours to 10 minutes
 - Successfully expanded the Engineering team from nine to over thirty skilled engineers
 - Managed 4 managers with 4 product teams and 1 infrastructure team
+- Drove monthly and quarterly planning processes across Product, Design, and Engineering
+- Owned and analyzed engineering spend of over $300,000/month across multiple vendors, coordinating engineering to control costs through network analysis, capacity reservations, and contract negotiations
+- Developed ngrok's SOC2 compliance program and vendor-conducted penetration test for three successful audits
+- Managed technical relationships with Databricks, Dunkin', and other customers, gathering requirements for multi-cloud deployments of ngrok, coordinating new features, incident management, and capacity planning
+- Worked with Sales to increase Databricks' and Dunkin's contract values by 1.5x through improved value and usage of ngrok
 - Interviewed hundreds of candidates for roles ranging from ICs to VPs across Engineering, Product, Marketing, and People
+- Established on-call operations and external communications for incidents, reducing mean time to resolution from three hours to 10 minutes

 Engineering Manager: Dataplane\null\hfill November 2020 - June 2021